 The following instructions assume 2 independent coders.
 If you work with more coders, you have to repeat the merge process.
 You can only merge two projects at a time.

-Open the project of coder 1 and create a snapshot.
+Create a copy of coder 1's project.
 Name the copy something like 'Project for ICA XY coder 1 and 2'.
 Merge the project of coder 2 into this version of the project.

 Before the project merge, set the project into inter-coder mode:

-Select File / Merge and select the project of coder 2 to be merged.
+Next, select Project > Merge with Project from the main menu, and select the project of coder 2 to be merged.
 This is the import project.
 Follow the instructions on the screen.
 There should be no merge conflicts.
 For more detail see Project Merge.

-When you set up the project correctly and all coders did what they were supposed to do, then there should be no merge conflict!
+When you set up the project correctly and all coders did what they were supposed to do, there should be no merge conflict.
+If there is a merge conflict, having inspected the projects beforehand will give you an idea what went wrong and what to do.

 After merging in ICA mode, The codings of all coders will become visible.